Job search skills & resources

 2. Create a personalized, custom application for each position you are competing for.

 3. State the skills that you have that match the job posting.
-Besides your work experience or educational skills, do not forget to list your computer skills, communication skills and other qualifications you may have such as a Class 5 Driver's License and a clean driver's abstract.
+Besides your work experience or educational skills, remember to list your computer skills, communication skills and other qualifications you may have such as a Class 5 Driver's License and a clean driver's abstract.

 4. International students: tell the employer in your cover letter that you are legally entitled to work in Canada.
 Remember to include any work/student visa limitations (for example: only permitted to work 20 hours per week and include your work visa end date)

-5. Find out how the employer wants you to apply and follow those instructions carefully.
+5. Research how the employer wants you to apply and follow those instructions carefully.

 6. Have someone proofread your application before you apply.